ned14/outcome/doc/md/03-tutorialB.md

 \snippet expected_try2.cpp expected_try2

-This eliminates the fragile switch statements converting between error code domains in favour of a information loss free transmission.
-The cost is once again a loss of type safety because a function might return an error code it should never be able to return and the compiler will not complain.
+This eliminates the fragile switch statements converting between error code domains in favour of an information loss-free transmission.
+The cost is once again a loss of type safety because if a function might return an error code, it should never be able to return and the compiler will not complain.

 Mashing together both approaches we can solve the problem of type safety by making `MathError2`